digitalocean/app_action/README.md

 # DigitalOcean App Platform Image and DigitalOcean Container Registry publish
-This action can be used to deploy to digitalocean [app platform](https://www.digitalocean.com/products/app-platform/) using github action.
-Read digitalocean AppSpec to get better insight into the internal working of App Platform [App Spec](https://docs.digitalocean.com/products/app-platform/references/app-specification-reference/)
+This action can be used to redeploy application on the App Platform of the DigitalOcean [app platform](https://www.digitalocean.com/products/app-platform/) using github action.
+This Action basically has two use cases one is to redeploy your application on App Platform with same configuration.
+The other use case is to update the DigitalOcean Container Registry configuration and deploy to App Platform.
+This github action uses DigitalOcean AppSpec [App Spec](https://docs.digitalocean.com/products/app-platform/references/app-specification-reference/).
 # Usage
 ### DigitalOcean App Platform redeploy with same app spec.